Md-Azharuddin02/Took-Took/Backend/readme.md

 # User Authentication API

-This API provides user registration and login functionality using Node.js and Express.
+This API provides user registration, login, profile access, and logout functionality using Node.js and Express.

 ---